jarekbryk/localblast/README.md

 The database contains list of all known and predicted transcripts from _D. melanogaster_ in the Ensembl format, as downloaded in March 2017.
 The database is [available to download from Figshare](https://figshare.com/account/projects/23962/articles/5306095) and the compressed file is approximately 100 MB.
 Download it and unzip into the `blast_practice` folder - it will unzip into its own folder called `Dmel_transcripts_Ensembl`.

-I created those to map Agilent probes against known and predicted transcripts to eliminate probes that do not align well.
-I used this data in the upcoming publication XXX.
+I originally created the database to map Agilent probes against known and predicted transcripts to eliminate probes that do not align well.
+I used this data in the upcoming publication (TBA).
 If I have some time, I may reduce both the queries and the database for easier sharing and downloading.

 ### BLAST off!